 The weather was so luscious this Saturday here in Indiana that if you were a runner, you probably had to put your tennis shoes on and hit the streets.

 Let’s get something clear, I’m not really a runner.
-I do run on occasion, but it’s not the “runner’s high” I’m after.
+I run on occasion, but it’s not the “runner’s high” I’m after.
 I do it for the cardio; so I can walk a set of stairs and not be out of breath and embarrassed!
-For me running is one of those things that look good on paper.
-So most of the time, I have to force myself to reap the benefits.

-Typically, after the first minute, my heart begins to race and my breathing becomes labored.
-As I try to deal with the shortness of breath, my body begins to complain.
+My heart is racing and my breathing becomes labored.
+I shake my head, trying to deal with the shortness of breath, my body begins to complain.
 “Are you kidding?
 We can’t run the whole way to the gas station and back!
 I’m already huffing and puffing.
 What makes you think we can run there and all the way back?!?”

 Deal #1 – If it really gets too hard at any point you can walk.